-- Identify the need for, elicit the requirements for, specify, design, implement and test computing systems in a range of environments and for a range of problems and thereby adopt a software engineering approach. - Successfully exploit a range of methods and tools in developing workable solutions to complex computing system problems involving current technologies. - Critically appraise the suitability of current and emerging computing technologies to support a variety of domains. - Plan, manage and undertake a substantial piece of individual project work. - Act in a professional and ethical manner in the development and use of computing systems. - Work with users in the development and operation of computing systems. - Plan and manage the development and use of computing systems. - Use and evaluate a variety of commercial software, tools and techniques relevant to computing systems. - Specify network and security requirements to support business systems. - Communicate effectively (in writing and orally) at the appropriate business and technical level with users, management, customers and technical specialists. - work in teams.
+- Identify the need for, elicit the requirements for, specify, design and implement web based computing systems in a range of environments and for a range of problems. - Successfully exploit a range of methods and tools in developing workable solutions to complex (web based) computing system problems involving up-to-date technologies. - Critically appraise the suitability of current and emerging web computing technologies to support a variety of domains. - Plan, manage and undertake a substantial piece of individual project work. - Act in a professional and ethical manner in the development and use of web based computing systems. - Work with users in the development and operation of web based computing systems. - Plan and manage the development of and use of web based computing systems. - Use and evaluate a variety of commercial software, tools and techniques relevant to Web Based Computing Systems. - Communicate effectively (in writing and orally) at the appropriate business and technical level with users, management, customers and technical specialists. - Work in teams.